camerond/camerondaigle/posts/three-types-of-meetings.md

 ### Status Meetings: Devolution

-Because the goal of a Status Meeting is so simple, and the scale can be so large, the risks of an individual Status Meeting can seem relatively benign, especially because the bigger a meeting is, the less often it occurs (e.g. a quarterly all-hands can be pretty boring, but at least it's only boring 4 times a year).
+Because the goal of a Status Meeting is so simple – and the scale can be so large – the risks of a lousy Status Meeting can seem relatively benign.
+After all, the bigger a meeting is, the less often it generally occurs.
+Nobody's going to be super torn up about the occasional less-than-invigorating daily standup, and even if a quarterly all-hands can be pretty boring, at least it's only boring 4 times a year.

-But the erosion of morale from bad Status Meetings doesn't happen because _one_ of them is bad, it happens because _many_ of them are bad.
+But the erosion of morale from bad Status Meetings doesn't happen because _one_ of them is bad – it happens because _many_ of them are bad.
+This is the most common meeting type that people attempt to fix with more of them: the quarterly status meeting didn't explain goals well enough?
+Maybe what teams need is a monthly department status meeting.
+Maybe your squad also needs a biweekly _squad_ status meeting.
+Next thing you know, your organization is drowning in status meetings.

-Often when people feel like they're drowning in meetings, it's because they're having to navigate too many Status Meetings – meetings where they're just in the audience, just listening and waiting to get back to their "real work" as it were.
-Or they're having to present (which can be equally draining) – reading out information, likely over and over, as the audience or the information changes slightly from meeting to meeting.
+Often when people feel like they have 'too many meetings', it's because they're having to navigate too many Status Meetings, specifically: maybe they're in the audience, listening and waiting to get back to their "real work" as it were.
+Or they're having to prepare and deliver presentations (which can be equally draining) – reading out information, likely over and over, as the audience or the information changes slightly from meeting to meeting.

 #### Status Meetings should be **efficient**, **structured**, and **read-only**.